 - Step 9: Apply oil or beeswax on the axe head and edge to protect against moisture.

-Tip: Use a leather strop to remove burrs.
+Tips: You can use a leather strop to get rid of burrs.

 How to Sharpen an Axe with a Rock/River Stone

 - Step 2: Hold the rock in one hand and the axe in the other.
-Ensure the top side of the blade faces you.
+You want to make sure that the top side of the blade is facing you.

-- Step 5: Strop the sharpened axe against a pant leg or a piece of leather to get rid of the burr.
+- Step 5: Once you are through, strop the sharpened axe against a piece of leather or a pant leg to get rid of the burr.

-It is possible to sharpen an axe, with or without tools.
-When you sharpen an axe, you save time and energy.
-Besides, it preserves the quality of the axe head.
+It’s possible to sharpen an axe, whether you are using tools or not.
+However, each time you sharpen an axe, you save a lot of time and energy.
+Unknown to many, sharpening an axe preserves the quality of the axe head.

-Remember to wear protective gear to avoid hurting your fingers, eyes, and ears.
+As always, remember safety first.
+Wear protective gear to avoid hurting your eyes, ears, and fingers.